 Frenzy and the Necktie Strangler

-In the summer of 1971, I worked in Covent Garden market as a porter.
-It was a good way to earn money during my summer break from university and it offered me the chance to observe Alfred Hitchcock direct Frenzy.
+In the summer of 1971, I worked in Covent Garden Market as a porter.
+It was a good way to earn money during my summer break from university.
+It also offered me the chance to observe Alfred Hitchcock directing Frenzy.

 Again?
 News to me, I thought.

-Then I looked across the road and caught sight of a man stood in a doorway on the corner of Russell Street.
+Then I looked across the road, and I caught sight of a man stood in a doorway on the corner of Russell Street.
 It was unmistakably Alfred Hitchcock.

-raid took place during the night-shift and the police made a number of arrests.
-Fortunately my Dad, who was there at the time, was not among them.
+One particular raid took place during the night-shift.
+The police made a number of arrests.
+Fortunately my father, who was there at the time, was not among them.

-Although ‘Frenzy’ is far from being one of Hitchcock’s best, the film is a good reminder of the market in its heyday.
-It was a wonderful place, populated by some extraordinary characters and greatly missed by those who knew it.
+Although Frenzy is far from being one of Hitchcock’s best, the film is a good reminder of the market in its heyday.
+It was a wonderful place, and populated by some extraordinary characters.
+It is greatly missed by those who knew it.